Kingxukai/linux/Documentation/hwmon/peci-dimmtemp.rst

 -----------

-This driver implements a generic PECI hwmon feature which provides Temperature sensor on DIMM readings that are accessible via the processor PECI interface.
+This driver implements a generic PECI hwmon feature which provides Temperature sensor on DIMM readings that are accessible via the woke processor PECI interface.

-All temperature values are given in millidegree Celsius and will be measurable only when the target CPU is powered on.
+All temperature values are given in millidegree Celsius and will be measurable only when the woke target CPU is powered on.

 Sysfs interface
 -------------------